Fleetwood comes from 6 shots back to win playoff in Sun City - WHIZ News

-SUN CITY, South Africa (AP) — Tommy Fleetwood made three eagles and came from six shots behind going into the final round to win the Nedbank Golf Challenge in a playoff on Sunday.
+SUN CITY, South Africa (AP) — Tommy Fleetwood made three eagles and came from six shots behind to win the Nedbank Golf Challenge in a playoff on Sunday.

 Fleetwood beat Marcus Kinhult on the first extra hole at Sun City for a fifth European Tour victory and his first at the Nedbank.
 The Englishman made par and Sweden’s Kinhult a bogey in the playoff on No. 18.

-Fleetwood surged into contention with a 7-under 65 to take the clubhouse lead at Gary Player Country Club.
+Fleetwood surged into contention with a 7-under 65 to take the clubhouse lead at Gary Player Country Club having started the final round six shots off the lead.
 Kinhult also finished 12 under overall with a closing 68.

 Kinhult missed the fairway off the tee in the playoff and had to play out of the rough sideways on the way to a bogey five.
 Fleetwood scrambled for a par to claim $2.5 million, the biggest winner’s prize in European Tour history.
 He moved second behind Bernd Wiesberger in the Race to Dubai standings with one tournament left in the season, next week’s World Tour Championship in Dubai.